darthwalsh/bin/apps/WindowManagement.md

-https://www.hammerspoon.org/ is a scripting framework for macOS in lua Can move windows to common locations, i.e.: https://github.com/anandpiyer/.dotfiles/blob/master/.hammerspoon/init.lua#L291
+https://www.hammerspoon.org/ is a scripting framework for macOS in lua Can move windows to common locations, i.e.: https://github.com/anandpiyer/.dotfiles/blob/master/.hammerspoon/init.lua#L291 Can find a window by name, and find its screen max dimensions, and resized
 - [ ] Try it
 ## MacsyZones
 [MacsyZones, FancyZones for macOS](https://macsyzones.com/)